sapcc/maia/docs/developers-guide.md

 ![Architecture diagram](./maia-architecture.png)

-## Build
+## Building

-Travis is used for building, static code checks and unit/component testing (build-verification tests).
+Travis is used for building, static code checks and build-verification testing ([tutorial](https://docs.travis-ci.com/user/tutorial/)).
 No real integration testing takes place here.

 The _make_ file contains additional targets that can be used e.g. to build continuous deployment pipelines:
 * all: builds and tests the binary for the current platform from scratch